Skip to content

 Proponents of the wealth tax argue that it could help address the United States’ rising wealth and income inequality while also generating revenues.

-One feature of the wealth tax that has appealed to academics and policymakers is its potential to address both after-tax income inequality and the wealth gap in the United States.
+One feature of the wealth tax that has appealed to some academics and policymakers is its potential to address both after-tax income inequality and the wealth gap in the United States.
 Economists quantify income inequality using the Gini coefficient, an index where 0 represents perfect equality and 1 represents perfect inequality.
-There are various methods for calculating the Gini coefficient — for example, if measuring income before transfers and taxes, inequality in the United States increased from 0.41 in 1979 to 0.51 in 2016, according to the Congressional Budget Office; after adjusting for taxes and transfer payments, the measure rose from 0.35 in 1979 to 0.42 in 2016.
+There are various methods for calculating the Gini coefficient — for example, if measuring income before transfers and taxes, inequality in the United States increased from 0.42 in 1981 to 0.56 in 2021, according to the Congressional Budget Office (CBO); after adjusting for taxes and transfer payments, the measure rose from 0.36 in 1981 to 0.44 in 2021.
 In both cases, the data show that inequality has increased in the United States.
 High levels of inequality are associated with negative social and economic consequences, such as a loss of confidence in institutions, weaker social cohesion, and slower economic growth.

 In addition to rising levels of income inequality, the United States also has considerable wealth inequality.
-Whereas income inequality refers to the unequal distribution of annual household income, wealth inequality is the difference in the total net worth of households.
-According to the Federal Reserve, the wealthiest 10 percent of households saw their share of the nation’s total wealth grow from 61 percent at the end of 1989 to 70 percent in 2019.
+Whereas income inequality refers to the unequal distribution of annual household income, wealth inequality is the difference in households' total net worth.
+According to the Federal Reserve, the wealthiest 10 percent of households saw their share of the nation’s total wealth grow from 61 percent at the end of 1990 to 67 percent in 2024.
 Conversely, the middle 40 percent and bottom 50 percent both saw their share of wealth decrease over the same time period.

-Certain elements of the tax code — like disparate tax rates for different types of income — contribute to the country’s rising inequality.
+Some aspects of the tax code — like disparate tax rates for different types of income — contribute to the country’s rising inequality.
 For example, capital gains — which are taxed at a lower rate than wages and salaries — represent a larger share of pre-tax income for the nation’s wealthiest households.
-Data from CBO show that income from capital gains represented nearly 22 percent of the total pre-tax income for the top 1 percent of households ranked by income, compared to less than 1 percent for households in the middle and bottom income quintiles.
+Data from CBO show that income from capital gains represented nearly 39 percent of the total pre-tax income for the top 1 percent of households ranked by income, compared to less than 1 percent for households in bottom three income quintiles.
 Intergenerational income transfers also often go untaxed or are taxed lightly.
-Estate taxes, for example, only require a filing if the combined gross assets exceed $11.4 million in value; such taxes apply to less than 0.1 percent of all decedents.
+Estate taxes, for example, only require a filing if the combined gross assets exceed $14 million in value; such taxes apply to less than 0.2 percent of all decedents.

 A Wealth Tax Would Raise Revenues